cmbrandt/cxx-fundamentals/2_design_patterns.md

 ### Participants:
 `Product`
-* Defines the inteface of objects the factory method creates
+* Defines the interface of objects the factory method creates

 `ConcreteProduct`
 * Implements the Product interface